School vs. education. Do you know the difference?

 Because your schooling can actually interfere with your education.

-Have you ever heard anyone say, “Don’t let your children’s schooling get in the way of their education”?
+Years ago, at L’ Abri Fellowship in Switzerland I heard Francis Schaeffer say “Don’t let your children’s schooling get in the way of their education.”

 Actually, the expression was not original with Schaeffer.
-Although it has been widely attributed to the American novelist Mark Twain, the original maxim may be dated to 1894, the year science writer and novelist Grant Allen published his book, Post-Prandial Philosophy:
+Many have attributed it to the American novelist Mark Twain.
+But it shows up as early as 1894.
+That’s the year science writer and novelist Grant Allen published his book, Post-Prandial Philosophy: